|

 publication The Keystone Modeler.
 It is free to receive and is produced by

-modeling the PRR in S Scale click here: 6-1-08 Update I produced a 38 MB 97 slide PowerPoint Presentation that was
+and with the PRR T&HS.
+6-1-08 Update I produced a 38 MB 97 slide PowerPoint Presentation that was

 shown at the PRR T&HS Phila Chapter meeting on June 7, 2008.
 It is very